Murder of Alexandre Junca: People involved in the case

 Five people were involved in the case and each appeared before the Pyrénées-Atlantiques Cour d'assises.
 The two main suspects were Mickaël Baerhel, who was known to be violent and alcoholic, and Christophe Camy, who suffered from psychiatric disorders.
 Both were tried for "robbery with violence resulting in death".

 Alongside these two suspects, Claude Ducos, a 73-year-old pensioner at the time of the crime, also appeared at court, suspected of having helped dispose of the body.
 He was tried for "concealment of a corpse", "attack on the integrity of a corpse", "destruction of evidence" and "failure to report a crime" and faced three years in prison.
 Fatima Ennajah, Baerhel's partner, was charged with "concealment of a corpse" and "failure to report a crime".
-Christian Pierre, Baerhel's friend, who witnessed the crime, died in 2012 and therefore was not charged.
+Christian Pierre, Baerhel's friend, who had witnessed the crime, had died in 2012.

 Trials and convictions

 On 6 June 2014, three years after the murder, Christophe Camy was arrested.
-The trial which took place in June 2016, was attended by the victims parents Valérie Lance and Philippe Junca.
+The trial which took place in June 2016, was attended by the victim's parents Valérie Lance and Philippe Junca.
 On 7 June 2016, the accused suspects regularly changed their versions during the legal proceedings.
 During the trial, Ducos categorically denied his involvement in the events.
 Ennajah, who also suffered from psychiatric disorders, gave incoherent statements.
 Baehrel revealed that Alexander Junca did not die at the first blow of the hammer and that his tears caused his unleashing of violence.

 On 16 June 2016, the Pau Assize Court delivered its verdict.
 Mickaël Baehrel was sentenced to life imprisonment for "robbery resulting in death".
 Christophe Camy was sentenced to fifteen years in prison for "robbery resulting in death".
 Fatima Ennajah was sentenced to three years in prison for "failure to report a crime".
-Finally, Claude Ducos was sentenced to three years in prison for "concealment of a corpse", "harm to the integrity of a corpse", "destruction of evidence", and "failure to report a crime".

-Claude Ducos was released from prison in July 2017.
-Fatima Ennajah has also since been released.
+Claude Ducos was sentenced to three years in prison for "concealment of a corpse", "harm to the integrity of a corpse", "destruction of evidence", and "failure to report a crime".
+Ducos was released from prison in July 2017 (taking into account pretrial detention), and Fatima Ennajah was also released.